 Finding a quality contractor or handyman these days is tough work.
-Plus, making the hunt even more difficult is the reality that there many unlicensed and or unqualified contractors out there that if they spoke their mind, they would be speechless.
+Plus, making the hunt even more difficult is the reality that there are several unlicensed and or unqualified contractors out there who if they spoke their mind, would be speechless.

-So how can you make sure you find a reliable and reputable contractor who keeps their promises?
+So how can you make sure you find a reliable and reputable contractor who keeps their promises and will do quality work?
 And, how do you make sure you’re hiring the right professional for the job?

 Do you need a Contractor or a Handyman?

 Some projects require in-depth knowledge and even local or state certifications; for these projects, you’ll need a contractor.
 Other projects can be tackled by someone with some very basic skills and for these projects, you can call a handyman.